 If you can’t make a shiva call in person, send a food basket or frozen casserole.
 Mail a handwritten card of condolence.
 Call or text to check in during the week.
 Inquire about a remote option, like a video call one evening during the prayer portion.

 Some people stay away from services and shiva because they don’t know what to say.
-Click here for specific ideas, but the general rule is to say you’re sorry for the loss.
+Click here for specific ideas about what to say, but the general rule is to say you’re sorry for the loss.
 Ask them about the person who’s died.
 And then just listen.

 Don’t make mourners feel like they need to comfort you.
 Don’t talk about your own losses.
 The recently bereaved don’t need to hear how your Pop-Pop fought cancer for ten years.
 Or how your mother-in-law just dropped dead in the middle of a New Year’s Eve party.
 They’ve got enough going on.